 Does Dry Needling Work for Plantar Fasciitis?

 Now that that’s clear, let’s look at some research.
 A study in the British Medical Journal (BMJ) found that acupuncture with trigger point acupuncture (dry needling) gave significant relief to patients with heel pain due to plantar fasciitis.
-Even more surprising, is that these patients already had physiotherapy and shoe supports which didn’t relieve their case of plantar fasciitis.
+Even more surprising, is that these patients already had physiotherapy and shoe supports which didn’t relieve plantar fasciitis symptoms.

-This is important because a lot of plantar fasciitis cases resolve with these treatments.
+This is important because some plantar fasciitis cases resolve with these treatments.
 The cases in this study were pretty tough cases.
-Another interesting point is that some of these patients only had acupuncture points and their cases of plantar fasciitis didn’t respond.
+Another interesting point is that some of these patients only had acupuncture points needled and their cases of plantar fasciitis didn’t respond.
 However, when they added dry needling (trigger point acupuncture) in addition to the acupuncture points for plantar fasciitis the study subjects DID get relief.

 Where do the Needles go in Dry Needling for Plantar Fasciitis?